 Open Positions in the Turner Lab

-Looking for funded PhD student to start January 2022.
-We have recently been awarded funding for a PhD student to be co-advised between Dr. Turner and Dr. Josh Grinath (https://www.isu.edu/biology/people/faculty---professors/joshua-b-grinath/) investigated the ecological impact of polyploidy and genome size diversity in Big Sagebrush.
+We are looking for a PhD student (funded) to start January 2022.
+We have recently been awarded funding for a PhD student to be co-advised between Dr. Turner and Dr. Josh Grinath (https://jbgrinath.wordpress.com/) to investigate the ecological impact of polyploidy and genome size diversity in Big Sagebrush.
+The student will be supported on a research assistantship Jan 2022 – Aug 2023 (tuition is waived, and there is guaranteed summer funding and no TAing during that time).
+After that, the student will transition to a teaching assistantship or other funding support.
 Contact Dr. Turner (turnkat2[at]isu.edu) as soon as possible if interested.
 More details here.

 Applications from interested undergraduate students are accepted at any time.
 Undergraduates are essential contributors to research in the Turner lab.
 It is therefore the policy of the Turner lab to compensate undergraduate lab members through credit hours, the ISU Career Path Internship Program, or other grant funds.
 Research experience can be an important part of your undergraduate experience, particularly for those that wish to pursue careers in science, technology, engineering, or medicine (STEM).
 Many projects may help you gain field, wet lab, herbarium, or computer science and bioinformatics skills.
 We also sometimes have specific opportunities for students to work directly with a graduate student or postdoc on an experimental portion of their project.
 See our People page for descriptions of the research projects of current lab members.
-If you are interested in joining our lab as an undergraduate researcher, please carefully read this description and complete this online form describing your background and interests.
+If you are interested in joining our lab as an undergraduate researcher, please carefully read this description and complete this online form so we can get to know you.

 Check back in the future!